Practical and powerful third-gen Vivaro spoiled by poor ergonomics

 - 2.0 Turbo D – 180hp / 400Nm

-We have so far driven only the 120hp variants of each engine size – although we have also experienced the more powerful engines in the Vauxhall’s sister vans, and can tell you you’re unlikely to be disappointed by these.
+We have so far driven only the 120hp variants of each engine size – although we have also experienced the more powerful engines in the Vauxhall’s sister vans from Citroen, Peugeot and Toyota, and can tell you you’re unlikely to be disappointed by these other motors.

 Why buy a 1.5-litre Vauxhall Vivaro?

-This is the newer of the two engines – though the 2.0-litre is hardly old by any means – and it is immediately impressive from the moment you turn the key.
+This is the newer of the two engines – though the 2.0-litre is hardly ancient by any means – and it is impressive from the moment you turn the key.